asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Promise Debt

 As the mob encounters issues they want to address but don't want to get distracted from the main goal, they add a card describing the work to a promise debt board.
-It's important to work these off before the work is considered complete however.
+It's important to work these off before the work is considered complete.
 Preserving and addressing improvement ideas without distracting the mobbing session is the goal of this board.

 ## Invite the Boss(es)

 Agile teams value transparency.
 Inviting organizational leaders to a mobbing session is an effective way to teach the organization what developing software is really like.
 Additionally it builds empathy for development teams throughout the organization.
-Again, the benefits of strong-style pairing means that the people at the keyboard don't have to be programmers.
+Again, practicing  strong-style pairing enables the addition of non-programmers to the session.
 I've taken part in mobbing sessions with CTOs, CFOs, development managers, product managers, and others.

 This is especially important in organizations that treat developers like cookie-cutter, fungible resources.
 Unfortunately, it is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
 These organizations tend to: